-- The 48-credit Master of Arts degree with a focused area of study in Islamic Studies and Christian-Muslim Relations. - 2.
+- The 48-credit Master of Arts in Religious Studies degree with a focused area of study in Islamic Studies and Christian-Muslim Relations. - 2.
 The 24-credit Graduate Certificate in Islamic Chaplaincy consisting of 18 credits in Islamic "Practices of Ministry" and related courses and 6 credits of field education/practical application and training.